 Source 3: Marlborough Fund Managers website, yield on Marlborough Multi Cap Income Fund’s P class income units is 4.92% as at 12/09/19

 Capital is at risk.
 The value and income from investments can go down as well as up and are not guaranteed.
 An investor may get back significantly less than they invest.
 Past performance is not a reliable indicator of current or future performance and should not be the sole factor considered when selecting funds.
 Our funds invest for the long-term and may not be appropriate for investors who plan to take money out within five years.
-Tax treatment depends on individual circumstances and may change in the future.
 The fund will be exposed to stock markets.
 Stock Market prices can move irrationally and be affected unpredictably by diverse factors, including political and economic events.
 The fund invests in the shares of smaller companies which are generally more volatile over shorter time periods.
 The fund invests mainly in the UK therefore investments will be vulnerable to sentiment in that market which may strongly affect the value of the fund.
 In certain market conditions some assets in the fund may be less liquid and therefore more difficult to sell at their true value or in a timely manner.
 All or part of the fees and expenses may be charged to the capital of the fund rather than being deducted from income.
 Future capital growth may be constrained as a result of this.
-Data as at 09/09/2019.
+Data is as at 09/09/19.